AidenRoto/Bluetooth-keyboard-adapter/README.md

 This is because python in 7688 did not search the path /usr/lib, so I added manually.
 If your board do search this path or save libusb in other path, you should modify this part.

+## HID Customer reports
+This project also implemented HID customer reports(ex: the play hotkey on you keyboard), but depends on your keyboard model.
+I only have one keyboard with this function, and currently I am not familiar with HID customer reports function, so for some keyboard, hotkey may broken.